DorianDeptuch/DorianDeptuch/README.md

 ### Hi there 👋, I'm @DorianDeptuch
-#### I am a self-taught software engineer with experience in front-end and back-end web development.
+#### I'm a 5-year-experienced Software Engineer with a fervor for crafting captivating websites and web applications.
+I take pride in conceptualizing and developing production-ready single-page applications, continually pushing the boundaries of what's possible.
+I thrive on learning new technologies and staying ahead of industry trends.
+I understand the pivotal role of effective communication and collaboration in project success.
+My focus lies in crafting responsive and user-friendly designs, ensuring a seamless experience across all devices.
+Accessibility is a core tenet of my work, with a commitment to inclusivity for all users.

 <!--
 **DorianDeptuch/DorianDeptuch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
 -->
-🔭 I’m currently working on Computer Science knowledge, Data Structures & Algorithms, Design Patterns, Leetcode grinding
+🔭 I’m currently working on Data Structures & Algorithms, Design Patterns, Leetcode grinding

-🌱 I’m currently learning and improving TypeScript, SQL, GraphQL
+🌱 I’m currently learning and improving C#, ASP.NET Core MVC, SQL, GraphQL

 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->